imanring/DOS_proj3/README.md

 r.mean()
 ```

 The resulting average number of hops was `5.8715`, which is consistent with the logorithmic time expectation.
+I ran one with 10,000 nodes and got 6.5146 average hops.

 We initiate the network.
 An example run with the following main function was run where we had more print statements.